Residency for tuition purposes: RESIDENCY GLOSSARY

 Post Submission Form: Form that is used to submit supporting documents after a residency application has already been submitted.

-Proof of Physical Presence: Any documentation that shows the requirement of a presence in Utah.
-This can include educational enrollment, employment, or bank statements with purchases made in person in Utah every four days or fewer.
+Proof of Physical Presence: Any accepted documentation that shows the requirement of a presence in Utah.
+This can include educational enrollment, employment, or bank statements with purchases made in person in Utah every six days or fewer.
 Any proof or physical presence can be used as a Utah tie, but this does not work vice versa.
 For example, lease agreements and utility bills do not prove physical presence.

 Reciprocity Letters: Letters received from other Utah colleges/universities verifying the residency status of a student that has now transferred to the U of U.